 3. Begin the conversation

 Generally this is likely to lead you to ask the person how they are, whether they have sought help.
-Whilst this seems so logical, often with mental health conditions people shy away from such conversations, as they may be concerned how the person may react.
-The fact is however, often avoiding the conversation can only lead people to feel more isolated, so taking the first step to initiate a discussion can be very helpful.
+Whilst this seems logical, often with mental health conditions people shy away from such conversations, as they may be concerned about how the other person might react.
+The fact is, however, often avoiding the conversation only compounds the isolation.
+So taking the first step to initiate a discussion can be very helpful.

-It can be helpful to simply acknowledge from the outset that parenting can be very challenging.
-It is also useful to convey that you are aware that it is not always like it is portrayed.
-This is particularly the case for couples who may for lots of reasons have additional stressors on them at this time, and as a result, are at greater risk of distress.
+It can be useful to simply acknowledge from the outset that parenting can be very challenging.
+It is also helpful to convey that you know it’s not always like it is portrayed.
+This is particularly the case for couples who may, for lots of reasons, have additional stressors on them and are at greater risk of distress.

 Some helpful questions to open up the lines of communication are:

 - What are you struggling most with your adjustment to motherhood/ fatherhood?

 - Are you prioritising your own needs and health right now?
 How can I help?